petedavisdev/petedavis.dev/_posts/fun-things-you-can-do-in-vuepress-markdown.md

     <li v-for="tag in $frontmatter.tags">{{tag}}</li>
 </ol>

-## 6. Go fully interactive with a script tag
+## 6. Get interactive with a script tag

-Here's the reply from Evan You on twitter that's prompted me to add this bonus trick:
+Thanks to [Evan You's reply on twitter](https://twitter.com/youyuxi/status/1259493630059909120?s=20) for suggesting this:

-<blockquote class="twitter-tweet"><p lang="en" dir="ltr">Nice post, but I realized the random and date based expressions may be considered hydration errors in a more strict setting.
-We may need an option to allow them explicitly in Vue 3.<br><br>Also you can define a script block in md files (which works like the script tag in an SFC)</p>&mdash; Evan You (@youyuxi) <a href="https://twitter.com/youyuxi/status/1259493630059909120?ref_src=twsrc%5Etfw">May 10, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
+> you can define a script block in md files (which works like the script tag in an SFC)

-So I gave it a go and it works!
+So I gave it a try and it works!

 ``` html
 <script>